How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Kyoto Station

-If you’re planning on doing a lot of sightseeing, you may want to stay near the Kyoto Station area.
-Kyoto Station is centrally located and easy to get to from the airport.
+Kyoto Station is one of Kyoto’s main train stations.
+It’s centrally located and easy to get to from the airport.
 This is nice because it means you won’t need to lug your bags through town too much!

 It’s also adjacent to many of the city’s most popular tourist destinations, including the Kyoto Imperial Palace and Nijo Castle.
-Here are my top hotel recommendations by Kyoto Station:
+If you plan on day-tripping to places like Nara or Osaka, there are direct trains departing from Kyoto Station (which means no need spending precious time transfering trains).

-• Henn na Hotel Kyoto Hachijoguchi – “Henn na” means “strange” in Japanese, and upon check-in, it’ll be quite apparent why this hotel is called that.
+• BUDGET-FRIENDLY: Henn na Hotel Kyoto Hachijoguchi – “Henn na” means “strange” in Japanese, and upon check-in, it’ll be quite apparent why this hotel is called that.
 The front desk is “staffed” by two animatronic velociraptors!
 This hotel is quirky and a ton of fun.

-• Richmond Hotel Premier Kyoto Ekimae – Located just 2 blocks from Kyoto Station, this hotel offers comparatively larger rooms than other hotels.
+• MID-TIER: Richmond Hotel Premier Kyoto Ekimae – Located just 2 blocks from Kyoto Station, this hotel offers comparatively larger rooms than other hotels.
 The breakfast buffet is also great here!

 Higashiyama District